metaDMG-dev/metaDMG-cpp/README.md

 Usage: metadamage getdamage [options] <in.bam>|<in.sam>|<in.cram>

-Example: ./metadamage getdamage -l 10 -p 5 --threads 8 ../data/subs.sam
+Example: ./metadamage getdamage -l 10 -p 5 --threads 8 input.bam
 Options:
   -f/--fasta	 is required with CRAM
   -l/--minlength	 reads shorter than minlength will be discarded